-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Arizona

 Arizona’s impending transition to 100 percent clean energy is not generally divided along party lines.
-In early November, regulators okayed a broad plan to reach 100 percent clean energy by 2050, with the support of two Republicans and the commission’s sole Democrat.
+In early November, regulators approved a broad plan to reach 100 percent clean energy by 2050, with the support of two Republicans and the commission’s sole Democrat.

 Three of five total corporation commission seats were up for grabs in last Tuesday’s election, and the results will shift the commission’s balance from four Republicans to just three.